junxit/us-congress-bills-115/metadata.md

 - 2018-03-13 — Mr. Curtis moved to suspend the rules and pass the bill, as amended.
 - 2018-03-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1516)
 - 2018-03-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1516)
+- 2018-03-14 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.